rigunkes/obsidian-quartz-page/content/Glossary/Blog/7-23 Discussing New Tools.md

 Arrived at 4:20pm at the makerspace.
-I met Jenny here.
+I met with Jenny here.

 I continued working on my Github Page, following a guide that Garth posted on his github page.